openstax/vscode-h5p/README.md

       this metadata next to the h5p.json and content.json.
 H5P spec allows inclusion of arbitrary json files, so it would be safe to include this in the final h5p file too.
+- [ ] Custom content fs implementation that can 'hide' private solutions/hints -
+      Maybe different names (not content id)

 ## Author

 - [Samuel Klutse](https://samuelklutse.com) 🇹🇬

+## What we still need to know

+- What metadata should be added
+- How private solutions will be handled - Probably placeholder values